Period Cramps – Home Remedies for Menstrual Cramps!

 And caffeine doesn’t only mean coffee, but every other related thing that includes chocolates, cold drinks, tea, energy drinks etc. and everything that contains caffeine.
 This is because caffeine induces inflammation.
 And the last thing you want is to add something to trigger that horrible period cramp all the more.
-So, you need to stay away from caffeine completely in these days.
+So, you need to stay away from caffeine completely these days.
 Instead, you can go for smoothies made from fresh fruits and vegetables.
-Not only would they lift up your mood but will provide your body all the essential nutrients it needs in the simplest way.
+Not only would they lift up your mood but will provide your body with all the essential nutrients it needs in the simplest way.

 4. Exercise Solves Everything

 And this goes for literally all kinds of body problems.
 Exercising is that wonder activity that helps to lift up your mood by letting your brain release endorphins.
 These boost mood and improve the well being of the overall body.
 However, I am not at all suggesting hard exercises at this time such as crunches, cardio etc. The exercise routine must go easy on your body such as walking, mild running, simple stretching to get rid of fatigue.
 For women who experience too much fatigue, yoga is a good way to exercise gently and getting towards long-term results.

 5. Acupressure To The Rescue